skawo/GodMode9-with-Cartridge-Fixer/README.md

 During normal 3DS operation, this function is only run every 10000 reads, every time a cart is inserted and every time the system is powering down.

-This fork of Godmode 9 has been edited to make a more extensive use of this functionality; the program can now scan the cartridge for errors, and if they're found, will run the refresh function on that chunk of data until it corrects itself.
+This fork of GodMode 9 has been edited to make a more extensive use of this functionality; the program can now scan the cartridge for errors, and if they're found, will run the refresh function on that chunk of data until it corrects itself.

 <b>To make use of this function:</b><br>

 1. Run the program and insert a cartridge.
 2. Choose "GAMECART".
 A list of files will pop up.
 If it doesn't, try to reinsert the cartridge.
-3. Choose the file with the .3ds extension (but NOT .trim.3ds, just .3ds)
+3. Choose the file with the .3ds extension (but NOT .trim.3ds, just .3ds).
 4. Choose "NCSD image options..."
 5. Choose "Fix cartridge corruption".